StarmaQ/Articles/IteratorFunctions/iterator_function_tldr.md

-Basically, `pairs` and `ipairs` are called factories, and they return something called an *iterator function*.
+Basically, `pairs` and `ipairs` are called factories (a factory is any function that returns another function), and they return something called an *iterator function*.
 An iterator function is used to determine the next value to return. `pairs` returns `next`, it's the one used by the generic for loop to determine the next value each time.

 ```lua